Vanda Scaravelli: Life

 As a young girl, Vanda met the philosopher Krishnamurti, who became a family friend.
 He stayed at their home in Florence each year.
 Krishnamurti and the violinist Yehudi Menuhin, another friend of the family, invited the pioneer of modern yoga Tirumalai Krishnamacharya to come to Scaravelli's home in Gstaad, Switzerland to teach them yoga.
 Krishnamacharya sent two of his students, B. K. S. Iyengar and T. K. V. Desikachar, to teach them.
 Iyengar taught her the asanas, and Desikachar taught her the awareness of the breath.
 In this way she took up the practice of yoga in her 50s.
 When they left Europe she no longer had a teacher, and had to develop her own practice.
 As this progressed, she developed a focus on breath, gravity and the spine.

-Her daughter, Paola Scaravelli Cohen, has updated her book from Scaravelli's notes.
+Her daughter, Paola Scaravelli Cohen, has updated Scaravelli's book from notes that she left.

 Publications

 Legacy

 Her book Awakening the Spine was called a classic by Yoga Journal.

 Scaravelli-style yoga, inspired by her work and that of her student for 23 years Diane Long, continues to be taught into the 21st century, by teachers such as Esther Myers in Toronto.

 Scaravelli asked her followers not to name any school of yoga after her.
 The yoga scholar Theo Wildcroft notes that this has not prevented yoga teachers from running sessions described as "Scaravelli-inspired yoga".